chiostro/sign-pdf-termux/README.md

 6. **Run the project** :

 To test script signpdf.sh as a DEMO, parameters [file.pdf filesignature.png pagestotal pagetosign resizesignature wheretoputsignatureinpixel] are not requested
-    ```bash

      sh signpdf.sh
-    ```
+     cp signed_non-belligerence.pdf /storage/emulated/0/Download

  The file pds and png conteined   in the folder will be used.
+Now you can check the signed pdf under download folder.
  Example of run:  sh signpdf.sh document.pdf signed.png w 2 30 +130+1610 # w means white for background of the signed paper.

 ## Usage
 Bash script  can run without parameters.
 For default as test, it will overwrite the original pdf in the folder with the signature of Napoleone, printing a new file with the suffix "signed_".
+Copy document to sign under same folder of shell
 For the porpose:
 Make a picture of you signature, move the picture to download folder of mobile, copy your dounloaded document pdf file and signature.jpg from /storage/emulated/0/Download/ to  ~/sign-pdf-termux , if PDf has 2 pages and signature must go on the second, e.g.: